hl7au/au-fhir-core-inferno/docs/pre-requisites.md

 ## Additional Pre-requisites and Test Suite Dependencies

-**If running all tests, please note the following additional pre-requisites due to dependecies between test suites:**
+**If running all tests, please note the following additional pre-requisites due to dependencies between test suites:**

 * ### Condition
     * Use a reference to the **Practitioner** resource in the **asserter** attribute in at least one resource.
 This is necessary for the **Practitioner** test group.